benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 ### Log in

-Without any change to configuration, you can login as the `user` user with the password `password` on port `2222`.
+Without any change to configuration, log in as the `user` user with the password `password` on port `2222`.

 ```bash title="Example"
 $ ssh user@localhost -p 2222